FidelityInternational/cic/README.md

 # CI/CD Bootcamp
 ## Introduction
-Welcome to the CI/CD Bootcamp.
+Welcome to the CI/CD/IaC Bootcamp.
 The Bootcamp is a set of materials designed to teach you how to write tests for and automate the release of the things you build.

-Things covered in this course include:
+## What's in the Bootcamp
+The course is being actively built out so be sure to pull regularly to get new exercises as they appear.
+### Ansible

 ## Getting Started
-### Req's
+### Environment Requirements
+For this material you will need the following:
- - linux/mac environment
+ - a *nix type environment
- - docker
+ - docker installed
+ - git
+ - Editor of your choice

+### Setting up
 1. Clone the repo: `git clone https://github.com/lvl-up/ci-cd-training.git`
 2. cd in to checkout: `cd ci-cd-training`
-2. run `. ./bin/setup`
+3. run `. ./bin/setup`

-## What's in the Bootcamp
-### Test Driven Development
-### Types of testing
-### Ansible
 ###
 ## Dashboard
 ## Exercises